rockiger/akiee/backlog.md

 acceptance criteria:

+- [X] RANK: [n] where n is an integer and a rank is lower rank comes first
+- [ ] If rank is null, Task comes last
+- [ ] If rank of two task is the same, these two tasks won't be sorted
+- [ ] When new task is created, it gets a rank n+1
-- [ ] order is assigned by a atomar ranking system.
-A ranking has only one task and a task has one ranking only.
+- [X] order is assigned by a atomar ranking system.
+- [ ] A ranking should have only one task and a task should have one ranking only.
+- [ ] User can change rank via gui - nothing fancy yet

 ## BUG Task-Change throws Error, if Task has an URL in it's headline